barsdeveloper/tank/docs/4-types.md

 - `Arc<T>`
 - `Rc<T>`

-*Mission complete.
-With these mappings in your arsenal, your entities will never misfire on deployment.*
+*With this arsenal, your entities hit every target, every time.*